 Personnel expenses for the provision of an APPFT Coordinator, including salary and benefits.

-Equipment for testing and supporting APPFT administration e.g. measuring devices, testing equipment, and curriculum items to support growth in strength, endurance and healthy habits between testing periods.
+Equipment for testing and supporting APPFT administration e.g. measuring devices, testing equipment, and curriculum items to support growth in strength, endurance, and healthy habits between testing periods.

 Supplies to facilitate the APPFT e.g. awards, recognition boards etc.